TheThingsNetwork/docs/_content/devices/node/quick-start.md

 	* For **Application ID**, choose a unique ID of lower case, alphanumeric characters and nonconsecutive `-` and `_`.
 	* For **Description**, enter anything you like.
-	* Leave the checkbox enabled to automatically register the application to your default region.
+	* Leave the **Handler registration** on the default selected value, unless you are going to use this application in a different region than your default region.

 	![Add Application](../../applications/add-application.png)